Last Update: 3/28/21

 Are There Different Levels of Care?

 Yes, in Florida there are different legal duties owed to different types of people.
-For example, a Florida hotel does not owe as much duty of care to a trespasser as it does to the guest who is staying in the penthouse.
-See, What Type Of Legal Duty Does A Florida Property Owner Have For Injuries To Visitors?: Florida Premises Liability- Invitee, Licensee, & Trespasser Distinctions.
+For example, a Florida hotel does not owe as much duty of care to a trespasser as it does to the guest who is staying in a standard room.
+See our article, Florida Premises Liability Law.

 Accordingly, an accident victim can expect a hotel defendant to try and argue a lesser duty based upon the victim’s status: invitee versus licensee versus trespasser.

 Special Jurisdiction: Hard Rock Café and Indian Hotels and Resorts

 Visitors to Florida may not realize that some of our most popular hotels and resorts are owned and operated independently of state and federal law.
 They are tribal properties and Florida’s negligence law does not apply to some accidents that happen on tribal land.

 Thus, for example, if you are injured at certain locations within the Hard Rock Café, then tribal law will apply to your accident claim.
 (The Seminole Tribe owns and operates the Hard Rock Hotels and Casinos in Florida.)

 6 Common Lawsuits Under Florida’s Hotel Negligence Law

 Over the years, we have seen all sorts of ways that people can get hurt on hotel property.
 It seems as if danger lurks around every corner.
 Guests and other patrons have been victims of hotel negligence while swimming in the hotel pool, eating in the restaurant, or walking back to their hotel room across the parking lot.